 The WWCC grading system provides a permanent record of grade evaluations which reflect the student's course achievement.
-Grades are available on the WWCC website approximately one week after the end of the quarter.
+Grades are available online through the MyWWCC student portal approximately one week after the end of the quarter.

 The following grades are used: